Halo Spin Depends on The Distance to Cosmic Filament: Summary and Discussion

 We have employed a semi-analytical method to assess the halo spins of the HI-bearing galaxy sample obtained from ALFALFA and explored the potential correlation between spin values and the proximity of galaxies to large-scale filaments.
 To enhance the precision of our investigation, we have excluded galaxies within galaxy clusters/groups and those potentially affected by velocity dispersions.
 Furthermore, we have considered the influence of galaxy masses on the variations in halo spin.
 Our results indicate a subtle yet statistically significant relationship between halo spins and the distances of galaxies to filaments, implying a potential influence of large-scale filament tidal fields on galaxy halo spin.

-It is important to note that optical inclinations were employed in this study to estimate the rotation velocities and halo spins of galaxies.
+It is important to note that the spins of dark matter halos, their internal gas, and stellar components may not be perfectly aligned \citep[e.g.,][]{vandenBosch02,Teklu15,Velliscig15,Bett10,Zjupa17}.
+In this work, the optical inclinations were employed in this study to estimate the rotation velocities and halo spins of galaxies.
 This method introduces uncertainties due to small misalignments ${\rm d}\phi$ between optical and HI inclinations observed in various galaxies \citep{Hunter12,Oh15} and simulations \citep{Nelson18,Nelson19,Vogelsberger14}.
 While these uncertainties may slightly attenuate any potential halo spin dependence on filament distance, the majority ($\gtrsim 70\%$) of galaxies exhibit ${\rm d}\phi<20^{\circ}$, indicating a moderate impact of misalignment.
+Here, we quantitatively estimate the influence of inclination misalignment on the correlation between spin and distance to filament.
+We use the Monte Carlo method and set the misaligned ${\rm d}\phi$ to follow a Gaussian distribution with a center of 0 and sigma of $20^{\circ}$.
+Using the reset HI inclination, we re-calculate the halo spin of each galaxy and compare the spin distributions of subsamples with $d_{\rm{gf}}\leq 1.0$~Mpc$/h$, $1.0<d_{\rm{gf}}\leq 3.0$~Mpc$/h$, and $d_{\rm{gf}}> 3.0$~Mpc$/h$.
+As indicated in panel~b of Fig.~\ref{compare}, the distributions of the different environments are still different, suggesting that the small misalignment would not erase the spin dependence on distance to cosmic filament.